walmartlabs/concord-website/docs/plugins/looper.md

 All parameters sorted in alphabetical order.

-- `apiToken`: Looper's api token, It can be omitted if Concord provides a default API token to call Looper jobs in its global configuration
+- `apiToken`: Looper's API token, It can be omitted if Concord provides a default API token to call Looper jobs in its global configuration
 - `baseUrl`: Looper server URL, if not provided a configured default Looper URL is used
-- `call`: name of a specific flow to use for the exection of the Looper job, if not provided `default` flow is used
+- `call`: name of a specific flow to use for the execution of the Looper job, if not provided `default` flow is used
 - `jobName`: name of the job on the Looper server
 - `parameters`: Parameters to pass, the job has to be configured as